jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

-# CSS PreProcessors
+# CSS and the PreProcessors

+Historically, writting CSS was a pain.
+Building a system of any size or complexity, you would have CSS files that were hundreds or thousands of lines long.
+This made things hard to find, potential for duplication and specificity clashes were way higher, and working with a team meant overwrites were a part of daily life.
+That doesn't even start to touch our pain with vendor prefixes.

+CSS PreProcessors came to save the day.
+In a nutshell, they augmented your authoring experience, but came with a couple of initial drawbacks.
+For the first time, front end needed to have a build pipeline.
+Some early versions of PreProcessors took away semi-colons and curly brackets and was tab depenant.
+This was a difficult pill to swallow, espeically without proper editor support.
+Lastly, adding logic to your styles seemed weird.
+At first, not many people understood how these should even be used properly.

-In this presentation I will demonstrate the 5 features that make CSS PreProcessors a vital tool in your arsenal.
-At the end I will tie everything together and show a practical example how to get the benefits of Modern CSS while utilizing Sass.
+With the advancements of CSS over the years, there has been a lot of debate over the necessity of PreProcessors, things like Sass, Less, and Stylus.
+While the new features are amazing and should be utilized, I will demonstrate the top 5 features that make CSS PreProcessors a vital tool in your arsenal.
+At the end I will tie everything together and show a practical example on how to get the benefits of Modern CSS while utiliing a PreProcessor.

+> Quick note; I will be using Sass for the examples, but the principles I will be demonstrating will apply to any PreProcess.

+## The Top 5 PreProcessor Features

+After some consideration, these are the top 5 features I cannot live without.
+The order listed represents their importance and how much I utilize them on any given project.

 1. Partials
 2. Nesting
 3. Maps
 4. Loops
 5. Functions
-6. Sass and Modern CSS Features

 ## Partials